Skip to content

 What is a C-series error?

-Internal QuickBooks C++ runtime exception.
-Displayed as C=224, C=43, C=51, C=88, C=53, others.
+An internal QuickBooks C++ runtime exception, displayed as C=224, C=43, C=51, C=88, C=53, and others.
 The number identifies which internal operation failed (transactions, lists, reports); the cause is upstream file corruption.
-Common pattern: C=224 on transactions, C=43 on lists, C=51 on reporting — same underlying file integrity issue, different surface.
+Common pattern: C=224 on transactions, C=43 on lists, C=51 on reporting — same file-integrity issue, different surface.

 What causes them?